The Disappointing Truth About Real Money Poker & Your Blackberry

 After breaking the bad news I thought I'd share a couple of alternatives to playing poker for real money on your Blackberry phone.
 Especially for US poker players, since they have few options as is.

 Your first option is to skip poker altogether and sign up to play casino games.
-There are options for both American players and non-Americans to play games like blackjack, slots and video poker for real money.
+There are options for both American players and non-Americans to play online casino games like blackjack, slots and video poker for real money.
 Getting started is real easy, too.

 What you need to do is visit your casino of choice (that has a Blackberry app) and find their mobile section.
 Here is where you'll find one of two things: